-- 1. Parent Helper Days: The class vice-president schedules these in advance.
-For the 3 year-old program, you can expect to work about once a month and for the 4's it will be twice a month.
+- 1. Parent Helper Days: The room parent schedules these in advance.
+For the 3 year-old program, you can expect to work about once a month and for the 4's it will be once-twice a month.
 Parents with multiple kids will work a corresponding multiple of days more than a single-child parent.
 Your helper day will mainly consist of assisting teachers and children with their daily projects and activities.
-Active and cooperative participation from parents is mutually beneficial to the children, teachers, program and the parents themselves.
+Active and cooperative participation from parents is mutually beneficial to the children, teachers, program, and the parents themselves.
 There is an involved spirit of community and friendship at our Co-op as a result.
-Key things to keep in mind when it is your volunteering day: - A) Arrive 15 minutes early (9:00 AM or 12:15 PM) to assist the teachers in preparing the classroom for the daily activities - B) Supply water/cups or snack/napkins, as indicated on the monthly calendar - C) Before and after snack, clean the table and sweep the floor around the snack table - D) After the class is over, vacuum the rug and assist in any further cleaning - E) Do not bring any siblings or other children on your helper days - F) Refrain from using your cellphone while you are a helper - G) Snacks cannot contain nuts or be milk-based.
-They must be packaged and sealed when brought in, but can be mixed/cut once in the classroom. - 2.
-Housekeeping: These days are scheduled once a semester and involve a cleaning assignment for the last 30 minutes of class or another duty as specified by the teacher (for example, cleaning toys or dress-up clothes). - 3.
-Credits: Each parent earns three credits per semester by completing odd jobs such as cutting out crafts projects, purchasing supplies or small items, or making play dough. - 4.
-Volunteer Orientation: It is a mandatory state regulation that all parents are informed of important procedures to follow as a volunteer.
-The class vice-president provides a state-mandated checklist to each parent on the first day of school and reviews all procedures at that time.
-Each parent who volunteers in the classroom must sign the checklist form; this also applies to relatives who may volunteer in the classroom.
+Key things to keep in mind when it is your volunteering day: - A) Arrive 15 minutes early (9:00 AM or 12:15 PM) to assist the teachers in preparing the classroom for the daily activities - B) Supply cups or napkins, as indicated on the monthly calendar - C) Before and after snack, clean the table and sweep the floor around the snack table - D) After the class is over, vacuum the rug and assist in any further cleaning - E) Do not bring any siblings or other children on your helper days - F) Refrain from using your cellphone while you are a helper - 2.
+Cell Phone use: Cellphone use is not permitted during the time you are volunteering.
+We understand that there may be emergencies when you have to take a call, if that is the case, please let one of the teachers know and step out of the classroom for the duration of the call.